Jono Carroll remaining positive despite Triller postponement - Irish Boxing

 Despite the setback, Carroll believes that everything is written in the stars, and is still promising the best version of himself for the battle with Vences in August.

 Carroll said: “A big thank you to everyone who has dropped me messages.
 I appreciate the love and support.
-It is what it is unfortunately, but I’ve got a very positive mindset.
+It is what it is unfortunately, but I’ve got a very positive mindset.”

 “Everything is written in the stars, and it just wasn’t meant to be.
-I’ll go home now and see my beautiful family and then it’s straight back to it, we just roll with the punches.
+I’ll go home now and see my beautiful family and then it’s straight back to it, we just roll with the punches.”

 “This fight will happen in August, and I’ll stay committed and dedicated.
 On August 14 you’ll see the best version of me.
 I’ll be improving in every fight.
 I guarantee I’ll be at my best. “